Tenants should record the details of any harassment including the date, time and a short description of the incident.

 The following time scales for notices to quit apply regardless of what the tenancy agreement states:

-- If the tenancy lasted for more than 5 years but less than 10 years you must receive 8 weeks notice to leave.
+- If the tenancy lasted for more than 5 years but less than 10 years you must receive eight weeks' notice to leave.

 The notice to quit should be in writing and both the landlord and tenant should keep a copy.